Fillemon Wise Immanuel

-Fillemon Wise Emmanuel is a Namibian politician born at Onaluhaka in the Onihandila District, in the Oshikoto region.

-As of July 2025, he serves as the Minister of Justice and Labour Relations and a member of the National Parliament of Namibia in a non-voting capacity as appointed by Nandi Ndaitwah for the term 2025–2030.
+Fillemon Wise Immanuel is a Namibian politician born at Onaluhaka in the Onihandhila District of Omuntele Constituency, in the Oshikoto region.
+He is currently serving as the Minister of Justice and Labour Relations and a member of the National Assembly of Namibia without voting power as appointed on the 22 March 2025 by President Netumbo Nandi Ndaitwah for the term 2025–2030.